apache/qpid-site/input/releases/qpid-proton-master/index.md

 smoother experience, see the [current stable release]({{current_proton_release_url}}/index.html).

-This content was generated at 09:11  on Sunday, 04 December 2016.
+This content was generated at 15:57  on Friday, 09 December 2016.

 </div>